Botany Student Portfolio

 (e) Appreciation of the aesthetic attributes of nature, whether their studies are primarily in the field where entire ecosystems or biomes are investigated or in the laboratory where the microscope and biochemical techniques are used as tools for observing nature.

-(i) Work experience - Any activity for which the student was paid, e.g. Botany LS1105 tutor, Supplemental Instructor, Forest Service summer employment, museum curating, etc. Maintain a list of dates, places, duties/assignments, etc.
+(i) Work experience - Any activity for which the student was paid (or should have been paid), e.g. Botany tutor, Supplemental Instructor, Forest Service summer employment, internships, etc. Maintain a list of dates, places, duties/assignments, etc.

-(ii) Volunteer service - Science fair judging, Expanding Your Horizons conference, Science Olympiad, Botany Department greenhouse, etc. are examples.
+(ii) Volunteer service - Science fair judging, Expanding Your Horizons, Science Olympiad, Science Saturdays, etc. are examples.
 This should not simply be a list of activities, but include details of when and where it was done, and what the student actually did.

-(iii) Extracurricular activities - Botany Club plant sale, Botany Club officer, ECOS officer, etc. (Including achievements and duties - e.g. arranged for the following speakers, chaired the following sub-committees, etc.)
+(iii) Extracurricular activities - Botany Club plant sale, officer in the Botany Club or other university clubs, service on university committees, etc. (Including achievements and duties - e.g. arranged for the following speakers, chaired the following sub-committees, etc.)

-All students who are exposed to Botany courses (majors, minors, support, and General Education students) should understand and appreciate, in addition to the core knowledge of Plant Biology, the nature of science, how science is applied to everyday problems, and significant botanical achievements.
-Teaching majors and minors should become aware of teaching strategies that accommodate multiple learning styles of their prospective students.
-For this folder of the portfolio a suggested means of providing evidence of understanding and appreciation of the nature of science as a process and a way of knowing, along with applications to everyday problems might be to prepare an outline of a lecture, designed for a varied audience in terms of science background that would deal with these topics.
-The outline would address: What is science?
-How is scientific inquiry carried out?
-How do we apply scientific methodology to solving everyday problems?
+All students who are exposed to Botany courses (majors, minors, support, and General Education students) should understand and appreciate, in addition to the core knowledge of Plant Biology, the nature of science.
+For this folder of the portfolio, you will provide evidence of your understanding and appreciation of the nature of science as a way of knowing by preparing an outline of a lecture (with references) designed for a varied audience in terms of science background.
+The lecture would address: What is and is not science?
+How is scientific inquiry carried out, both observational and experimental studies?
 What significant botanical achievements were made using these techniques?
-Those students who are contemplating teaching biology should, in addition, address current teaching strategies, through lesson plans, that not only deliver life science to students but demonstrates some understanding and sensitivity to the need for multiple learning styles of these prospective students.
+How is evidence from basic scientific inquiry used in an applied context or in making community or public policy decisions?